South Carolina family asks hunters not to kill pet deer

 Kena said local hunters have responded positively to the family’s message, with most saying, “You’ll get a pass from us.”

-She said a hunter spotted the deer on Monday fifteen miles from their home, because of the yellow tape on its antlers.
+She said a hunter spotted the deer on Monday 15 miles from their home, because of the yellow tape on its antlers.